6-Axis Arm#

 can_end_effector_reach_inc#

-can_end_effector_reach_inc returns a Boolean indicating whether the 6-Axis Arm can move the end effector by a specified relative yaw, roll, and pitch amount.
+can_end_effector_reach_inc returns whether the end effector can rotate by a specified yaw, roll, and pitch amount from its current orientation.

 Usage: